glosophy/javascript/README.md

 * `dataFile.py`: Python script for slicing/exporting the data according to charts needs
 * `/histograms`: histograms with `d3.transition()`.
 [Here is a tweet](https://twitter.com/gsutters/status/1481422689940217861?s=20) I made with the final result.
 * `/voronoi`: a scatter plot turned into a voronoi chart.
 [Here is a tweet](https://twitter.com/gsutters/status/1483243151796154373?s=20) I made with the final result.
-* `/hfiMap`: files for a scatter plot turned into a world map with human freedom data and latitudes and longitudes from approximately ten thousand cities.
+* `/hfiMap`: files for a scatter plot turned into a world map with human freedom data and latitudes and longitudes from more than 20,000 cities.
 (Still under construction)